-- Responsible for managing the environmental and social risks and impacts. - Engagement with project-affected peoples and other stakeholders, monitoring and ex-post evaluations. - Implementation of day to day project activities. - Monitoring and supervision of project activities. - Liaising with project stakeholders. - Publicising the Grievance Redress Mechanism. - Grievance Redress Management. - Systematically document evidence of its activities and outcomes and provide information to the Bank team as needed.
+- Responsible for managing the environmental and social risks and impacts. - Engagement with project-affected peoples and other stakeholders, monitoring and ex-post evaluations. - Implementation of day-to-day project activities. - Oversight of supervising consultant. - Monitoring and supervision of project activities. - Liaising with project stakeholders. - Publicising the Grievance Redress Mechanism. - Grievance Redress Management. - Systematically document evidence of its activities and outcomes and provide information to the World Bank team as needed.